NathanPalileo-Aderant/i-hate-the-message-file/README.md

 # CMS Message File Diff Checker

-Automatically compares large CMS_MESSAGE files in Pull Requests and posts a detailed diff report with AI-powered summaries as a PR comment.
+Automatically compares large CMS_MESSAGE files in Pull Requests and posts a detailed diff report with AI-powered style suggestions as a PR comment.

 ## Problem